microsoft/vscode-docs/docs/python/tutorial-django.md

     If you want to use a different port than the default 8000, simply specify the port number on the command line, such as `python manage.py runserver 5000`.

 1. `kbstyle(Ctrl+click)` the `http://127.0.0.1:8000/` URL in the Output window to open your default browser to that address.
-If Django is installed correctly and the project is valid, you see a default page as shown below.
+If Django is installed correctly and the project is valid, you see the default page shown below.
 The VS Code Output window also shows the server log.

     ![Default view of empty Django project](images/django/django-empty-project-success.png)